If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 As one of the most popular anime series of all time, the streaming rights to One Piece are more valuable than pirate treasure.
 While you can invest in DVDs, it is probably more cost-effective to stream the episodes.

 You can find every episode of One Piece in Japanese with English subtitles on Crunchyroll in most regions, with new episodes added within a few days of the original broadcast.
 Since July 2023, Crunchyroll has also had the English dub of One Piece, but only in select territories.
-Fans in the US, Canada, New Zealand, Australia, and South Africa can watch the dub - everyone else will need to wait a bit longer.
+Fans in the US, Canada, New Zealand, Australia, and South Africa can watch the dub on Crunchyroll, while fans in the UK can turn to the BBC iPlayer for the English dub.
+New episodes of the One Piece dub will be added to iPlayer in batches through the end of 2024.

 If you don't have a Crunchyroll subscription, you can catch every episode of One Piece on Netflix.
 Again, this is only available in the subtitled version and will depend on where you live.
 Fans in the UK will only have the latest episodes starting with One Piece season 21 to stream on Netflix.